TraitForge/docs/README.md

    - A new entity inherits averaged traits from its parents.

 4. **Nuking:**
-   - Claim a share of the Nuke Fund by nuking an entity, removing it from the game.
+   - Claim a share of the Nuke Fund by nuking an entity, removing it from the game infinitely.

 ### Generations